Jtalk/jca-socket-connector/README.md

 You can check your deployment validity by deploying a SocketConnectorTester EAR and taking a quick look into your logs.
 Tester will download a sample page and report whether everything is all right.

+Tester will start a listening socket at 0.0.0.0:23553 and connect to it.
+Thus it checks both incoming and outcoming interactions.

 # Usage #

 The main idea behind this connector is to hide non-EJB-compliant Netty IO networking model.
 Netty is a great networking engine, but Netty 4.x does not support ExecutorService-like thread pools.
 Since EJBs are not allowed to interact with non-EJB threads and ManagedExecutorService is the only way of thread pooling in managed environment, I needed some kind of a proxy between EJB environment and Netty threading model.